 - Do not injure your foot by forcing it into a frozen boot.
 Boots can freeze in shapes that do not easily fit your feet.

 - In the morning you can put frozen boots in a dry sack in your sleeping bag and let them warm up.
 This works better with a hot water bottle.
+You can also insert a hot water bottle in each boot to warm them up.
 Do this while you make breakfast and prepare to break camp.
 Just packing your gear inside your tent will raise the temperature in the tent 10–15º F. Usually, they will soften up by the time you finish breaking camp and need to put them back on.

 The Importance of Extra Gloves